Provable Multi-Task Representation Learning by Two-Layer ReLU Neural Networks: Introduction

-At the same time, significant progress has been made in theoretically understanding the dynamics of neural networks trained with gradient-based methods in recent years, especially in regards to proving that shallow neural networks can learn meaningful features when trained with gradient descent and its variants \cite{damian2022neural,shi2022theoretical,abbe2022merged,allen2019learning,bai2019beyond,li2020learning,daniely2020learning,barak2022hidden,telgarsky2022feature,akiyama2022excess,zhou2021local}.
-However, these results are limited to single-task settings, so they cannot explain the practical improvements in model performance seen by pre-training on many tasks.
-While a few studies exist showing the benefit of multi-task pre-training with gradient-based algorithms to representation learning \cite{thekumparampil2021sample,collins2022maml,collins2021exploiting,saunshi2021representation,sun2021towards,chua2021fine,bullins2019generalize,chen2022active}, these analyses are limited to linear models and therefore it is not clear whether these results can generalize to even simple non-linear neural networks.
+Significant progress has been made in theoretically understanding the dynamics of NNs trained with gradient-based methods in recent years, especially in regards to proving that shallow NNs can learn meaningful features when trained with gradient descent and its variants \cite{damian2022neural,shi2022theoretical,abbe2020poly,abbe2022merged,allen2019learning,bai2019beyond,li2020learning,daniely2020learning,barak2022hidden,telgarsky2022feature,akiyama2022excess,zhou2021local}.
+However, these results are limited to single-task settings, so they cannot explain the improvements in model performance seen by pretraining on many tasks.
+While a few studies show the representation learning benefits of multi-task pretraining with gradient-based algorithms \cite{argyriou2006multi,thekumparampil2021sample,collins2022maml,collins2022fedavg,saunshi2021representation,sun2021towards,chua2021fine,bullins2019generalize,chen2022active}, these analyses study only linear models; it is not clear whether they can generalize to even simple non-linear NNs.